allora-network/allora-simulator/README.md

 This method automatically sets up a local node and creates the necessary accounts:

-1. Copy `.env.db.example` to `.env.db`
-2. Adjust parameters as needed
+1. Ensure you have created the `.env` file from the example
-3. Run the following command to start the simulator:
+2. Run the following command to start the simulator:
    ```bash
    docker compose up
    ```
-The script will automatically generate a faucet account and save its seedphrase in the `scripts/seedphrase` file.
+3. The script will automatically generate a faucet account and save its seedphrase in the `scripts/seedphrase` file.

 ### Method 2: Pointing to an Existing Chain